-Roast your turkey covered for 1 and a half hour, then remove the foil.
-Place it back in the oven and continue roasting for 2 hours.
+Roast your turkey covered for 1 hr and 30 mins, then remove the foil.
+Place it back in the oven and continue roasting for 2 hrs.

 Using a silicone brush, baste your turkey with the melted butter and juices from the bottom of the pan.
 Do this for at least every 30 mins.
 This will give your turkey a nice golden brown color.

-After cooking let your turkey check if internal temperature has reached 165 degrees F and let it rest for at least 15 mins.
+After cooking, let your turkey rest for at least 15 mins and check if internal temperature has reached 165 degrees F.

 Keep the juices from the pan for your gravy and remove the stuffing from the cavity.
 Serve in a nice carving board with a garnish of fresh herbs.
 Enjoy!

 - Remember to wash your hands, but not the turkey.
 Many consumers think that washing their turkey will remove bacteria and make it safer.
 However, it’s virtually impossible to wash bacteria off the bird.
 Instead, juices that splash during washing can transfer bacteria onto the surfaces of your kitchen, other foods and utensils.
 This is called cross-contamination, which can make you very sick.
 Washing your hands before and after handling your turkey and its packaging is crucial to avoid spreading harmful bacteria.

 - Be sure to wash your hands with warm water and soap for 20 seconds.
 This simple, but important step can help keep you and your guests safe from foodborne illness.
 If your raw turkey or its juices come in contact with kitchen surfaces, wash the counter tops and sinks with hot, soapy water.

 - Roasting will get rid of the bacteria on your turkey, just make sure to follow a safe minimum internal temperature of 165 degrees F as measured with a food thermometer.